azamzow/CoinToss/README.md

 ### Output

-Below is an example of the program ran on time.
-(Remeber, each time it uses random numbers, so the output wont always look like this)
+Below is an example of the program executed.
+(Remeber, each time the program uses random numbers, so the output wont always look like this)

 ```
 Enter your guess 4 times.....
 Enter Heads or Tails to work